Submitted by the Bond & Botes Law Offices - Tuesday, February 5, 2019

 Chapter 13 “Do’s” and “Don’ts”

 Unlike a Chapter 7 liquidation bankruptcy case, a Chapter 13 reorganization case can last for several years.
-In fact, typically a Chapter 13 case must last for at least 36 months and can continue for as much as 60 months, or 5 years.
+In fact, a typical Chapter 13 case runs for 3 to 5 years, depending on income, plan terms, and court approval; in most cases, a plan cannot provide for payments longer than 60 months, or 5 years.

 Clearly, the Court can’t expect someone to put their life on hold for 5 years.
 Here are some of the things you can and cannot do while in a Chapter 13 case.